AndrewMichael2020/health-huddle/README.md

 It was a productive morning.

 One analyst paused beside *retention treatment*, a coffee cup cooling near the keyboard.
-Then the next Meditech file arrived.
+Then the next Meditech batch arrived.

 ## Notes